Advertising Code for Cosmetic Products (RCP) 2023

 c.
 Child: individual of 12 and younger.

 d.
-Claim regarding cosmetic products: communication with the principal goal of informing end users about the characteristics and qualities of the products.
+Cosmetic product claim: any communication, digital or otherwise, with the principal goal of informing consumers about the characteristics and qualities of the product.

 Paragraph 1